itu-tid/lecture-notes/Lectures/Running Code Server-Side.md

 All the code runs on the client side until now. `Parse.Query`, `Parse.Object` - they're APIs that run in the context of our Application.

-However, for some things, we will need a server.
+However, for some kinds of code, we will need to run it on a server.

 ### For what kinds of computations do we need to write code that *runs on the server*?
-- complex calculations on the server side that would be too expensive to run on the client side
-- statistics that might involve the data of all the users (e.g., average rating of all the movies in the database; one does not want send all that data to the client; it is good to do the calculations on the server)
+- (statistics) that might involve the data of all the users (e.g., average rating of all the movies in the database; one does not want send all that data to the client; it is good to do the calculations on the server)
 - calling 3rd party APIs (especially those that require a secret API key that can't be hardcoded in the Javascript)
+	- e.g. your application offers Google Translate functionality
 - making a check before a user writes something to the database or updating some other metadata after a write is done.

 To think about: Examples of computational tasks from your own project that